 OverviewOn the beautiful Ross of Mull, Achaban house has accommodation for up to 14 guests in 6 bedrooms, perfect for couples, families, groups and individuals.
 Exclusive-use bookings for groups and families are also welcomed.
 Furnished in a contemporary style, Achaban House fosters a relaxed, warm and comfortable stay while celebrating the original traditional style of the house.
 Visitors can relax and socialise in the sitting and dining rooms which have wood-burning stoves for chillier days.
 The well-equipped guest kitchen gives flexibility allowing guests the choice of self-catering or eating out.
 A self-serve breakfast with cereals and home-made bread is included in the room rate.
 The rooms are a variety of single, twin, double and one family room and are all en suite or with private bathrooms.
 There is free car parking on site and a drying area and cycle storage, perfect for outdoor enthusiasts.
-This accommodation is featured on our map of Mull, Arran and West Coast of Scotland and here is its own website.
+This accommodation is featured on our map of West coast of Scotland, Skye and the Hebrides and here is its own website.

 Rooms & Beds:14: 1x5, 2x2 (twin), 2x2 (double), 1x1

 Price per night:Single room £47.
 Double/twin rooms £77.
 Family 5 bed room £104-139.
 Sole use of whole house £400.